Perez-Amanda/Perez-Amanda/README.md

 ### Hello, welcome to my Github profile 👋

 - I'm a 22-year-old Data Science student at FGV's School of Applied Mathematics ([FGV EMAp](https://emap.fgv.br/)), in Brazil.
-- Interested in Probability, Statitics and Machine Learning.
+- Interested in Probability, Statistics and Machine Learning.
 - Currently learning more about Python, Scilab, C++ and a little bit of R and Javascript.

 ---